Summary / Preamble

 Me: So if I said to it “show me the best source code you can come up with for an aligned AGI-system, and write the code in such a way that it’s as easy as possible to verify that it works as it should”, then what it gave me would look really helpful - with no easily way for me to see a difference between what I’m provided and what I would be provided if it was aligned.
 Right?

 Imaginary friend: I guess I sort of agree.
 Like, if it answered your request it would probably look really convincing.
 But maybe it doesn’t answer your question.
-It could find a security vulnerability in the OS and hack itself onto the internet somehow, and it would be game over before you even got to ask it any questions.
+It could find a security vulnerability in the OS, and hack itself onto the internet somehow - that would be game over before you even got to ask it any questions.
 Or maybe you didn’t even try to box it in the first place, since you didn’t realize how capable your AI-system was getting, and it was hiding its capabilities from you.

-Imaginary friend: Or maybe it socially manipulated you in some really clever way, or “hacked” your neural circuitry somehow through sensory input, or figured out some way it could affect the physical world from within the digital realm (e.g. generating radio waves by “thinking” in ways that sends electrons in a particular pattern, or maybe exploiting principles of physics that humans aren't aware of).
+Or maybe it socially manipulated you in some really clever way, or “hacked” your neural circuitry somehow through sensory input, or figured out some way it could affect the physical world from within the digital realm (e.g. generating radio waves by “thinking”, or some thing we don't even know is physically possible).

-Imaginary friend: When dealing with a system that may prefer to destroy us (for instrumentally convergent reasons), and that system may be orders of magnitude smarter than ourselves - well, it's better to be too careful than not paranoid enough..
+When we are dealing with a system that may prefer to destroy us (for instrumentally convergent reasons), and that system may be orders of magnitude smarter than ourselves - well, it's better to be too careful than not paranoid enough..

 Me: I agree with all that.
 But it’s hard to cover all the branches of things that should be considered in one conversation-path.
 So for the time being, let’s assume a hypothetical situation where the AI is “boxed” in.
 And let’s assume that we know it’s extremely capable, and that it can’t “hack” itself out of the box in some direct way (like exploiting a security flaw in the operating system).
 Ok?